-Lviv is a city of various cultural sightseeings.
-It belonged to 6 different countries, and each of them left its own mark on the city map.
-Lviv keeps the memory of Kievan Rus, Polish, Austrian, German, and Soviet times.
-Now it is a part of Ukraine.
+Lviv is a city of various cultural sights: it has belonged to six different countries, and each of them has left its own mark on the city map.
+Lviv keeps the memory of Kyivan Rus, Polish, Austrian, German, and Soviet times.
+And now it is a Ukrainian city 💙💛

-Also, look at our Food Guide to discover the best places to eat, drink, and relax!
+Look at our Food Guide to Lviv to discover the best places to eat, drink, and relax!

 Churches